You must be 21 years of age or older to purchase our products.

 Vape pens vary in design and function; some resemble traditional cigarettes, while others are more akin to a pen.

-They may use cartomizers or replaceable cartridges and often feature automatic batteries.
+They may use cartomizers or replaceable cartridges, which often feature automatic batteries.

 Charging times can vary based on several factors, including battery type, capacity (measured in mAh), the charger used, and the device's overall condition.